 Lin-Manuel was born in New York City of Puerto Rican descent.
 He attended Hunter College High School and Wesleyan University.
 He founded a hip-hop theatre troupe called "Freestyle Love Supreme".
 Miranda also wrote, directed, and acted in an independent film called Clayton's Friends (1996).
 In 2007, Miranda made an appearance on an episode of television series The Sopranos.
 Lin-Manuel has also worked as an English teacher at his old high school, written for the Manhattan Times as a columnist and restaurant reviewer, and composed for commercials.
 In 2008, Lin-Manuel was invited by composer/lyricist Stephen Schwartz to contribute two new songs to a revised version of Schwartz and Nina Faso's 1978 musical "Working" which opened in May at the Asolo Repertory Theater in Sarasota, FL.

-As of 2017, he is currently filming Mary Poppins Returns which is slated to be released December 25th 2018. .
+As of 2017, he has finished filming Mary Poppins Returns which is in post-production and is slated to be released December 25th 2018. .